junkdog/beamterm/README.md

 The architecture leverages GPU instancing to reuse a single quad geometry across all terminal cells, with per-instance data providing position, character, and color information.
 All rendering state is encapsulated in a Vertex Array Object (VAO), enabling single-draw-call rendering with minimal CPU overhead.
-The 2D texture array maximizes cache efficiency by packing related glyphs into horizontal strips within each layer.
+The 2D texture array maximizes cache efficiency by packing related glyphs into vertical strips within each layer.

 ### Buffer Management Strategy